alicejpettitt/thesis_2024/chapter_4/README.md

 # Biophysical characterisation of ORF6 from SARS-CoV-2

 Scripts used to produce figures in Alice Jane Pettitt's thesis.
-Submitted September 2024 to University College London.
+Published November 2024 by University College London.

 I used PLUMED version 2.7.1 and GROMACS 2021.2.